William Randolph: Turkey Island Plantation

-Randolph acquired property by purchase, headright, marital interest and land grant.
+Randolph acquired property by purchase, headright, marital interest, and land grant.
 His early acquisitions were in the neighborhood of Turkey Island, located in the James River about 20 miles (32 km) southeast of present-day Richmond.
-(Note: This land had been settled for decades, and was held by several owners, from whom he purchased.
+(Note: This land had been settled for decades and was held by several owners, from whom Randolph purchased it.
 Possibly his first purchase was 591 acre of land on Swift Creek, south of the James.)
-(Note: Turkey Island received its name from Captain Christopher Newport who explored the James River in May 1607.
+(Note: Turkey Island received its name from Captain Christopher Newport, who explored the James River in May 1607.
 It was named for the large number of wild turkeys on the island.)
 Randolph began living at the Turkey Hill estate, which included the island and surrounding area, in 1670.
 That residence no longer exists.
 (Note: Randolph's grandson, Ryland Randolph, is believed to have been the individual who designed a brick mansion with a large dome on the estate in the late 1760s.
-The residence was ruined during the Civil War.
+The residence was ruined during the American Civil War.
 Its buried foundation has been the subject of an archaeological study.)
 William Randolph's residence overlooked Turkey Island, and he is buried near the site of the house.
 Randolph's Turkey Island Plantation became the seat of the Randolph family.

 Curles Neck Plantation

-In 1676 a Virginia colonist, Nathaniel Bacon, rebelled unsuccessfully against the colonial government and his estate was forfeited.
+In 1676, a Virginia colonist named Nathaniel Bacon rebelled unsuccessfully against the colonial government and his estate was forfeited.
 This was Curles Neck Plantation, located near Turkey Island.
-Randolph made an assessment of the property for Governor Berkeley and was allowed to buy it for his estimated price, adding 1230 acre to Randolph's previous land holdings.
-The property eventually became the home of William's 5th son Richard Randolph.
+Randolph made an assessment of the property for Governor William Berkeley and was allowed to buy it for his estimated price, adding 1230 acre to Randolph's previous land holdings.
+The property eventually became the home of William's fifth son, Richard Randolph.

 Tuckahoe and Dungeness

 Around 1700, when Randolph's political career was at its peak, he received land grants to almost 10000 acre of newly opened land near Richmond; a 3256 acre tract at Tuckahoe Creek and a 5142 acre plot at Westham.
-This land became the basis of the Tuckahoe (Note: Tuckahoe plantation was named for the neighboring creek.
-Called Tochawhoughe by Captain John Smith, Tuckahoe was the Native American name for an edible water plant.
+This land became the basis of the Tuckahoe (Note: Tuckahoe Plantation was named for the neighboring creek.
+Called Tochawhoughe by Captain John Smith, tuckahoe was the Native American name for an edible aquatic plant.
 Tuckahoe is the only remaining intact plantation of William's sons.) and Dungeness Plantations, which were later founded by two of William Randolph's sons.